How Accurate Are AI Detectors in 2026? The Honest Answer

 - Use detection as one signal among many.
 Combine it with your knowledge of the student's writing, their previous work, and a follow-up conversation.

 - Be especially careful with ESL students.
-The false positive rate for non-native English speakers is unacceptably high across all tools.
+Independent research on false positive rates for non-native English speakers is unacceptably high across all tools.

 What does this mean for students?